projectacrn/acrn-hypervisor/doc/contribute.rst

 The general GitHub workflow used by project ACRN developers uses a combination of command line Git commands and browser interaction with GitHub.
 As it is with Git, there are multiple ways of getting a task done.
-We'll describe a typical workflow here for the acrn-hypervisor repo that can also be used for the acrn-devicemodel and acrn-documentation repos:
+We'll describe a typical workflow here for the acrn-hypervisor repo, which includes the source files for the hypervisor, devicemodel, and documentation:

 .. _Create a Fork of acrn-hypervisor:
    https://github.com/projectacrn/acrn-hypervisor#fork-destination-box